tao12345666333/vim/README.md

 * **Open Vim**

     Open vim, it will install plugins automatically.
-Wait for the installation to finish.
+Wait for the installation to be finished.
     Or you can run

     `vim -E -u $HOME/.vimrc +qall`